racamirko/PartsBasedDetectorOnVideo/README.md

                         [width],[height]
   -f [ --filter ] arg   Mask filter - binary image.
 White regions of the image
                         are going to be analyzed.
+  -c [ --copyFilename ] Copy the original filename to the output (with changed
+                        extension to .txt)
 ```